yetnt/ic4d/README.md

 This parameter makes it so that after (foo) milliseconds, the action row will be cleared and the original message will be edited to (bar).
 Effectively making a button click or select menu selection have a limited time window. **(Only for **Buttons** and **Select Menus**)**

 The `onTimeout` parameter takes in a function and is invoked when the interaction times out, of course.
-But if you set both timeoutMsg and onTimeout, onTimeout will run.

 ```js
 module.exports = {